gowenrw/yEd_network_palettes/README.md

 # yEd_network_palettes

-yEd graphml palettes for network diagrams - My symbols for Visio replacement
+yEd graphml palettes for network diagrams - My stencils to replace Visio with yEd

 ## What this repo contains